nicklalone/IGME220-Intro/Random Talks/Tuesday - Capstone.md

 # Additional food for thought
 --
 # it takes experience & maturity to prioritize & scope work appropriately.
+notes: This is something that is difficult because you have to have the capacity to not only understand yourself, but understand society.
 --
 # The research helps demonstrate you have built those skills
+notes: It should be considered to be a portfolio piece as it is you showing how you dig for knowledge.
 ---
 # during the mixer Thursday, look for 3 things:
+note: Format?
 --
 # 1. Is the potential advisor excited?
 notes: This means that they are fascinated by your topic, they start suggesting games, papers, ideas on how to proceed.